Carol E. Percy

 Professor of English; Associate Director, M.A.; Graduate Faculty; Undergraduate Instructor, University of Toronto St. George

 Office Phone: 416-978-4287

-Biography: I teach courses in both English language (history & diaspora) and literature (18th-century), reflecting my research on eighteenth-century language and education.
-While my earliest work used Captain James Cook's language to explore the connections between editorial corrections and grammatical prescription, I am at work on an interdisciplinary monograph surveying the cultural origins, functions, and effects of normative linguistics.
-My work on the investment in prescriptivism of authors, editors, publishers, book reviewers, educators, King George III, and of course grammarians has appeared in journals including Age of Johnson, English Language and Linguistics, and Women's Writing, and in such essay collections as Educating the Child in Enlightenment Britain: Beliefs, Cultures, Practices (Ashgate, 2009), Eighteenth-century English: Ideology and Change (Cambridge UP, 2010), and The Oxford Handbook of the History of English (2012).
-Reflecting my role in the organization of a 2009 Toronto conference on prescriptivism and patriotism, I am also the co-editor of Languages of Nation: Attitudes and Norms (Multilingual Matters, 2012).
+I teach courses in both English language (history & diaspora) and literature (18th-century), reflecting my research on eighteenth-century language and education.
+While my earliest work used Captain James Cook's language to explore the connections between editorial corrections and grammatical prescription, I am at work on an interdisciplinary monograph surveying women's roles in the cultural origins, functions, and effects of normative linguistics.
+My work on the investment in prescriptivism of authors, editors, publishers, book reviewers, educators, King George III, Thomas Jefferson and of course grammarians has appeared in journals including Age of Johnson, English Language and Linguistics, and Women's Writing, and in such essay collections as Educating the Child in Enlightenment Britain: Beliefs, Cultures, Practices (Ashgate, 2009), Eighteenth-century English: Ideology and Change (Cambridge UP, 2010), and The Oxford Handbook of the History of English (2012).
+Reflecting my roles in the organization of conferences on prescriptivism, I am also the co-editor of Languages of Nation: Attitudes and Norms (2012) and Prescription and Tradition in Language (2017).
+Reflecting my support of student research, I am the editor of The English Languages: History, Diaspora, Culture.
 For a full list of publications, please see my personal website.